quicbit-js/qb-standard/doc/recommended-style.md

   ```

   qb-standard *recommends* that whichever naming approach is used be kept
-  consistent throughout a module.
-Even better, create and use a
+  consistent throughout a module or across team code.
+Also consider
+  creating and using a
   [variable-glossary](variable-glossary.md)
   to improve consistency across modules and libraries.